mjohnson518/supernova-web/docs/nova-docs/governance/foundation.md

 ### 2.5 Team & Advisors Allocation

-The 15% allocated to Team & Advisors is distributed to:
+The 10% allocated to Team & Advisors is distributed to:

-- Core development team (8%)
+- Core development team
-- Founding team (4%)
+- Founding team
-- Advisors and early contributors (3%)
+- Advisors and early contributors

-This allocation follows varying vesting schedules over a 4-year period, with cliff periods ranging from 6 months (founding team) to 1 year (core development team and advisors).
+This allocation follows a vesting schedule where 50% of tokens vest immediately upon token generation, and the remaining 50% vest linearly over 2 years with a 6-month cliff.
+A "6-month cliff" means that no tokens are released during the first 6 months of the vesting period.
+After 6 months, a portion of tokens becomes available, and the remainder vests linearly over the following 18 months.
 Team members departing before their vesting period completes will have their unvested tokens returned to the Foundation Reserve.

 ### 2.6 Environmental Treasury